Wigan: Governance

 Since 2004, the town of Wigan has been divided between five of the twenty-five wards of the metropolitan borough, each returning three councillors to the 75-member borough council.
 The five wards are: Douglas, Pemberton, Wigan Central, Wigan West and Worsley Mesnes.
 The metropolitan council provides the local services.

 At the Norman Conquest, the settlement of Wigan was part of the larger parish of Wigan, the majority of which was within the hundred of Newton.
 On 26 August 1246, Wigan was granted a Royal Charter, making the town a free borough.
-This happened after Salford was granted its Charter in 1230 and before Manchester in 1301.
+This happened after the granting of royal charters began in the 13th Century as a way of establishing corporations and defining their privileges and purpose.
+In Lancashire, Liverpool was granted in 1207, Salford in 1230 followed by Manchester in 1301.
 As a borough, Wigan was represented in the Model Parliament from 1295 to 1306 by two burgesses – freemen of the borough.
 The Charter allowed taxes to be made on transactions made in the borough by tradesmen and permitted the local burgesses to establish a guild that would regulate trade in the borough.
 Non-members of the guild were not allowed to do business in the borough without permission from the burgesses.
 It is thought that when the Charter was reconfirmation in 1350 it was changed, allowing the election of a mayor of Wigan for the first time.
 Three burgesses were elected to be presented to the lord of the manor who would choose one man to be mayor for a year.

 There was a rivalry between the lords of the manor and borough.
 The lord of the manor complained in 1328 that the burgesses were holding private markets, from which he gained no revenue.
 The rivalry continued in the 16th century, with Bishop Stanley unsuccessfully challenging the right of the burgesses to hold markets, believing it should be the right of the lord of the manor.
 In 1583 the corporation of the borough attempted to usurp the lord of the manor by laying claim to the lordship.
 They did so because they felt they were fulfilling the duties of the lord: to improve waste and common land and allowing construction on this land, running courts, and mining coal.
 A compromise was reached, dividing some power between the two parties.